maheshyaddanapudi/conductor-boot/README.md

         Configurations available are as below.
 Shown are default values.
             OAUTH2_HOST: github.maheshyaddanapudi.com

-    9) external-adfs (cannot be selected alone, will need security profile as well) This profile configures the external OAuth2 and the Integrated Conductor Server API's are protected / secure.
+    9) external-adfs (cannot be selected alone, will need & mariadb4j/mysql profiles as well) This profile configures the external OAuth2 and the Integrated Conductor Server API's are protected / secure.
         The roles specified below, in the Roles section, need to be configured in the corresponding ADFS provider system.
         Configurations available are as below.
 Shown are default values.